 Endorphins Combat Stress: Daily Movement Improves Mood & Attracts Positive Vibes

 You won’t usually see someone in a bad mood after yoga and here’s why.
 When we move, our body starts to circulate energy and our brain releases endorphins that make us feel elevated.
-We get the runner’s high from many forms of movement and breath work and feeling good can be as simple as doing twenty minutes of fast walking.
+We get the runner’s high from many forms of movement and breathwork and feeling good can be as simple as doing twenty minutes of fast walking.

 Sedentary people struggle to feel good because they aren’t getting the endorphin release we need to feel good.

 This simple secret is sometimes forgotten in our busy lifestyles when we start focusing so much on work or on socializing.
-Sometimes we end up seeking that elated feeling through shopping, changing our look or finding a lover but we can generate positive emotions just by moving our booty!
+Sometimes we end up seeking that elated feeling through shopping, changing our look, or finding a lover but we can generate positive emotions just by moving our booty!

 Happiness really does come from inside and if you aren’t doing some form of movement daily, it’s a great day to start!

-It doesn’t have to be extreme movement to give us the endorphin release, it can be something that we like.
+It doesn’t have to be an extreme movement to give us the endorphin release, it can be something that we like.
 Some people like dance, some like rock climbing and others like aerial silks.
-Yoga, power walking, running, surfing and many other forms of movement get us out of our funk and into our groove!
+Yoga, power walking, running, surfing, and many other forms of movement get us out of our funk and into our groove!